-PTSD stands for post-traumatic stress disorder and it’s the most common mental health issue we treat.
-It’s one of a few mental health conditions where you have to have gone through a specific type of traumatic event to get it – you must have thought your life or someone’s else’s life was in danger, at risk of serious injury or attack.
+PTSD is one of a few mental health conditions where you have to have gone through a specific type of traumatic event to get it – you must have thought your life or someone’s else’s life was in danger, at risk of serious injury or attack.

 Combat Stress Psychologist Manveer Kaur talks about the symptoms of PTSD, how it develops and what it can feel like.

 PTSD develops as a result of the way in which memories of a traumatic event are stored in the brain.

 Here we explore the brain before and during trauma.
 We suggest you begin with the Amydala before reading about the Hippocampus.